SignalK/specification/gitbook-docs/request_response.md

 The message can optionally contain an informational, human oriented `message`.

-The response object may contain other objects depending on the specific request being made.
+The response object may contain other response data depending on the specific request being made.
 For example, a response to an authentication request could contain a `login` object.

 ```json